1.0 Amendments to this Agreement

 24.5 Relationship.
 The Customer agree that no joint venture, partnership, employment or agency relationship exists between UNISERVE and the Customer as a result of this Agreement or use of the Customer’s Account or any Services.

 24.6 Notice.
-Any “Notice” contemplated by this Agreement shall be delivered in writing to the other Party or by phone, which delivery shall utilize some form of confirmed-delivery service, be it facsimile, electronic mail, courier, registered post, or verbal notice.
+Any “Notice” contemplated by this Agreement shall be delivered in writing to the other Party, which delivery shall utilize some form of confirmed-delivery service, be it facsimile, electronic mail, courier, or registered post.
 All Notices shall be sent to the respective business addresses, facsimile numbers, or e-mail addresses of the individual Parties or their authorized representatives, as may be indicated in the respective Service Schedule, SLA, or other document incorporated into this Agreement by reference, or, at such other address or fax number as may be subsequently made known to one Party by the other.
 Receipt of the said Notice shall be deemed to have occurred as at the date and time indicated on the confirmation.

 24.7 Waiver.
 The failure of either Party to insist upon or enforce strict performance of any provision of this Agreement shall not be construed as a waiver of any provision or right.
 Neither the course of conduct between the Customer and UNISERVE nor the actions between the Parties shall be understood to modify any provision of this Agreement.